Semana Santa or Holy Week Is One of the More Important Events in Spain:

-Musicians will play and sing as others carry banners, followed by Nazarenos dressed in penitential robes and hoods.
-At the end of the procession, which often takes place from dusk to the following dawn, the float enters its individual sponsoring church and a hush comes over the crowd, signifying the culmination of Semana Santa.
+Musicians play and sing as others carry banners, followed by Nazarenos dressed in penitential robes and hoods.
+The procession often takes place from dusk to the following dawn.
+At the end of the procession, the float enters its individual sponsoring church.
+A hush comes over the crowd, signifying the culmination of Semana Santa.

 Hotels in Spain